Men don’t make cars like they used to:

-long sweeping lines, strong colours too:
+long sweeping lines, fire-red, jazzy blue,

-such poetic palettes, rich array of hues.
+poetic palettes, a richer array of hues.

-Horns happily honked, grilles that grinned,
+Horns happily honked, grilles grinned,

 engines growled – wondrous whirlwind!

 – classic cars will never leave you bored!

 Our Sixties saloon-six-cylinder growled,

 acceleration fast – Morris Minors scowled.

 One day my dad bought an MG sports,

 boot and bench filled, family complete.